tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 “Don't worry about it, Lily, I'll handle it.”
 He walks closer to me and tries to hold both of my hands.
 I back away and don’t let him.
 He takes a step forward and grabs me around the waist.
 His stubble brushes my skin.
 “Good night, baby,” he whispers.
 He grabs my face, tilts it down, and gently kisses me on the forehead.
 “I love you.”

-I'm startled and push him away.
-I need to leave and get to my room.
-I run up the stairs into my bedroom and don't look back.
-My body is tired, but my mind is racing.
-I collapse on my bed in the pitch black darkness.
-I don't have the energy to change out of my damp clothes, but I pull the covers over me.
+I'm startled and shove him away.
+I need to get upstairs.
+I need to get to my room.
+I race up the stairs and don't look back.
+My body is exhausted, but my mind won’t stop racing.
+I collapse onto my bed in the pitch-black darkness.
+I don't have the energy to change out of my damp clothes, so I pull the covers over me.
 Underneath my covers, I am safe.
 Underneath my covers, no one can hurt me.
 The only thing I can do right now is sleep.
 Sleep and deal with it tomorrow.
 Sleep and deal with it… tomorrow.
-Yeah that works.
+Yeah.
+That works.

 It isn't long before the darkness consumes me.

 Some time later, the hallway floorboard groans and I jolt awake.
-It's still dark, and I hear the brass doorknob of my bedroom door carefully turn.
+It's still dark, and I hear the brass doorknob of my bedroom carefully turn.
 There’s no rush to it, just the slow mechanical click of the latch releasing.
 A silhouette drifts through the doorway without making a sound.
-The door is shut again and the room slips back to darkness.
+The door closes with a soft click, and the room slips back to darkness.

 It's only a few seconds later before I feel him in the bed with me.
 His warm hands slide slowly across my lower back.
 I hold my breath.
 Every nerve in my body is screaming at me to slam my heel into his knee, to yell until my vocal cords tear.
 But my muscles refuse to move.
 The memory of his hand crushing my windpipe on the side of the road holds me completely still.
 I lie there in the dark, paralyzed.
 I don't know what he's going to do next.
 I don't want to know.
 He grabs my hair, tilting my head back.
-I notice the moonlight illuminating my pink clock on the wall.
+I notice the moonlight illuminating my clock on the wall.
 I focus all my attention on the second hand, watching it slowly stutter in a circle.

 Tick.
 Tock.
 Tick.
 Tock.
 Tick.
 Tock.